 What is a margarita?

-A margarita is a cocktail with tequila, orange liqueur (usually Triple Sec), and lime juice served in a special margarita glass with salt on the rim (although you can also serve it in a regular glass).
+A margarita is a cocktail with tequila, orange liqueur (usually Triple Sec, which you can make this triple sec recipe from Simply Beyond Herbs), and lime juice served in a special margarita glass with salt on the rim (although you can also serve it in a regular glass).